Hammer House of Horror: 7) The Silent Scream

-Chuck Spillers (Brian Cox), after serving two years for burglary, is released from prison with the help of an elderly pet shop owner Martin Blueck (Peter Cushing), who also gives him money and offers him a job in his shop.
+Chuck (Brian Cox), after serving two years for burglary, is released from prison with the help of an elderly pet shop owner Martin Blueck (Peter Cushing), who also gives him money and offers him a job in his shop.
 Chuck and his wife Annie (Elaine Donnelly) are thrilled with the offer.

 Martin, behind his store, runs shady experiments on captured wild animals to train them to become docile, thereby avoiding the need in future to cage them and make 'cageless' zoos.
 The animals are kept in open cages but the exits are electrified and the animals are conditioned to eat their food only after a bell is heard.
 If they fail to adhere to this, they suffer an electric shock.
 Martin wants Chuck to manage the place for a few days while he is out of town.
 Chuck accepts, but unfortunately greed gets the better of him again when he sees a large safe in the shop.
 Despite his wife's warnings, he tries to open it, only to fall through a trapdoor into a metal cell with no exit.